f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/100.png

 `f)` Here take note of the CNAME value that's generated for your Essential App Protect instance.
-This is the value that we will use to point our test application's DNS record to; by changing it from an IP address to a CNAME.
+This value will be used to update our application's DNS record by changing it from an IP address to a CNAME.
 You should probably copy + paste it to a temporary document, but we'll also retrieve it through the UI and an API call later.
 Click **Done** and Essential App Protect service will be created and should be ready for use shortly.

 .. figure:: _figures/101.png